ddttom/doc2web/docs/prd.md

 - **Generate section IDs for direct navigation to numbered headings and paragraphs**
 - **Implement proper hanging indent behavior for TOC entries and numbered content**
 - **Extract and position header images with fidelity to original DOCX positioning**
+- **Generate properly formatted HTML with indentation and line breaks for improved readability and debugging**
+- **Enhance table presentation with professional styling, semantic structure, and accessibility features**

 #### 3.1.2 Style Preservation